Vampiro/slash-command-proxy/client/src/UserDocs.md

 ### Examples

 Several example commands that you can create are included.
 A few examples take advantage of Markdown, which Mattermost uses.
 Slack has a [custom style of formatting](https://slack.com/help/articles/202288908-Format-your-messages), so you'll have to take that into account when creating your **Output Template**.
-Also, newlines are somewhat tricky to deal with so you might have to tweak things a bit to look good in your specific chat client (might look a touch different than the output of the Command Tester I provide).
+Also, newlines are somewhat tricky to deal with so you might have to tweak things a bit to look good in your specific chat client (might look a touch different than the output of the Command Tester).